 "Pilot Peak" Lahontan Cutthroat Trout:

 The Pilot Peak strain of cutthroat trout is the biggest that exists in the world today.
-Most fisherman never encounter a trout the size of these Pilot Peak.
+Most fishermen never encounter a trout the size of these Pilot Peak.
 They grow at such a rapid pace and many of these fish can exceed over 20 pounds!
 This strain of cutthroat trout has an extra row of teeth that will make them the top predators of the lake.
-Most of these fish have had their adipose fins clipped at the hatchery, therefore it is very easy to distinguish them amongst the Pyramid “Summit” strain of cutthroat.
+Most of these fish have had their adipose fins clipped at the hatchery, therefore it is very easy to distinguish them from the Pyramid “Summit” strain of cutthroat.
 Their colors can range from a variety of hues and patterns.
-Some fish are very colorful with reds and olives hues while other fish can be bright chrome.
-Bottom line, when a big pilot peak takes your fly, you better be prepared to see your backing and hold on tight!
+Some fish are very colorful with reds and olive hues while other fish can be bright chrome.
+The bottom line is that when a big pilot peak takes your flight, you had better be prepared to see your backing and hold on tight!

 "Pyramid Strain" or "Summit" Lahontan Cutthroat Trout: